-NPL’s upcoming report on the measurement needs and challenges for carbon capture usage and storage (CCUS) will be released in January 2021 with a preview of the executive summary now available for download via the link below.
+NPL’s Energy Transition report prioritising measurement needs and challenges for carbon capture usage and storage (CCUS) is now available for download here.

-This latest report describes the potential for CCUS in the energy transition and focuses on the role that metrology (the science of measurement) could play in supporting its deployment.
+This latest report describes the potential for CCUS as an important technology during the UK’s energy transition and focuses on the role that metrology (the science of measurement) could play in supporting its deployment.
 High priority measurement needs and challenges identified within this report include:

 - Measuring and comparing the efficiency of different capture techniques and configurations to provide confidence in investments into technologies;

 - Improving equations of state to support the development of accurate models used for controlling operational conditions;

 - Improving CO2 flow measurement to support fiscal and financial metering, as well as process control, and;

 - Improving the understanding and validation of dispersion models for emitted CO2 including plume migration, to support safety assessment.

 Click here to open a full-screen version of the infographic summarising the measurement challenges